casibbald/PriceWhisperer/README.md

 ---

+> **Disclaimer**: This software is for educational purposes, and you will lose your money if connected to a life trading account!.
-> **Disclaimer**: This software is for educational purposes.
-Trading options involves substantial risk of loss and is not suitable for all investors.
-Past performance does not guarantee future results.
+>  Trading options involves substantial risk of loss and is not suitable for all investors.
+> Past performance does not guarantee future results.
 Always do your own research and consider consulting with a financial advisor.